EmotionLab/EEGain/README.md

 - EEGNet
 - DeepconvNet
 - ShallowConvNet
-- RANDOM ( for testing random baseline)
+- RANDOM ( for testing random baseline using most occuring class as the output)

 You can add your custom model as well.